 Instructions

 - Gather all the ingredients.
-I follow the 1 to 5 rice-to-water ratio for my Okayu recipe.
+I follow a rice-to-water ratio of 1 to 5 for a thicker consistency in my Okayu recipe; please see the Notes below to adjust for a runnier consistency.

 - Cover the pot and bring to a boil over high heat.

-- When boiling, lower the heat to the stove’s lowest setting (make sure to use the right size of stove burner for your pot size).
-Open the lid and gently mix with the spoon once, making sure rice is not stuck to the bottom of the pot.
+- Once boiling, lower the heat to the stove’s lowest setting (make sure to use the right size of stove burner for your pot size).
+Open the lid and gently mix with a spoon, making sure the rice does not stick to the bottom of the pot.

-- Cover the lid and simmer the rice for 30 minutes (Tip: With a good size pot and the lowest heat on the stove, the water should not boil over.
-If you cook with more water or your pot is smaller than my pot, you may want to cover the lid at a slight angle so the water doesn’t boil over).
-During this time, I never open the lid or mix the rice.
-(Tip: If you are worried, you can take a quick peek and make sure there’s enough water so the rice doesn’t burn the bottom of the pot.
-If necessary, you can stir the pot or add “hot” water.
-Otherwise, don’t touch the rice because you would end up breaking the nice shape of rice kernels.)
+- Then, cover with the lid and gently simmer the rice for 30 minutes.
+During this time, I do not open the lid or mix the rice.
+Tip: With a good size pot and the lowest heat on the stove, the water should not boil over.
+If you cook with more water or your pot is smaller than mine, you may want to leave the lid slightly ajar so the water doesn’t boil over.
+Tip: If you are worried, you can take a quick peek to make sure there’s enough water so the rice doesn’t burn on the bottom of the pot.
+If necessary, you can stir the rice or add a bit of hot water.
+Otherwise, don’t stir the rice because that may break the rice grains.

-- After 30 minutes, turn off the heat and let it steam for 10 minutes.
-The rice should be soft and thickened.
-If you want to add something, like a beaten egg or salt, this is the time to add.
+- After 30 minutes, turn off the heat and let it steam with the lid on for 10 minutes.
+The rice porridge should be soft and thickened.
+If you want to add a beaten egg or salt, this is the time to mix it in.
 I keep this recipe plain and simple.
-Serve into the individual rice bowls and garnish and put toppings of your choice.
+Serve in individual rice bowls and garnish with toppings of your choice.

 Notes